EleneeKurashvili/ice-cube-game/README.md

-Simple "Game". player is Ice cube and trying to avoid bumping to other obstacles.
+Simple "Game".
+Player is Ice Cube and trying to avoid bumping to other obstacles.